 Depending on the platform they’re listed with, they may also submit reports to the Securities and Exchange Commission (SEC) regulators.

 The Risks of OTC Stocks

-Any major exchange requires full transparency, up to and including all financial dealings.
-For the most part, the stock must remain over $1.00 per share.
+Any major exchange requires full transparency, including all financial dealings.
+Mostly, the stock must remain over $1.00 per share.

-Those companies not willing to play by the rules – perhaps they’re in bankruptcy filings, will often trade on the OTC market.
+Those companies unwilling to play by the rules – perhaps in bankruptcy filings, will often trade on the OTC market.
 For these reasons, it comes as no surprise they are easily subjected to corruption.

-Some companies go the OTC route because they can’t afford the steep price tag to list on the NYSE – $500,000 to be exact.
+Some companies go the OTC route because they can’t afford the steep price tag to list on the NYSE – $500,000.

 The Nasdaq is a tad bit more digestible at $75,000.
-But, at the end of the day, the entry fees are a barrier to entry.
+However, the entry fees are a barrier to entry.
 Furthermore, these exchanges have strict entry criteria that some companies can’t or don’t want to meet.